-Our data from Google Search Insights starts at January 2004, and our sample ends in April 2012, giving us about 100 observations.
-For predictors, we use 151 categories from Google Search Insights that have some connection with economics.
-These potential predictors were chosen from the roughly 300 query categories using a using human judgment.
+Our data from Google Trends starts at January 2004, and our sample ends in April

+2012, giving us 100 observations.
+For predictors, we use 151 categories from Google Trends that have some connection with economics.
+These potential predictors were chosen from the roughly 300 query categories using the authors' judgment.

 Our problem is to find a good set of predictors for 100 observations chosen from a set of 151 possible predictors.
-This qualifies as a qualifies as a mildly obese, if not quite fat, regression.
+This qualifies as a mildly obese, if not actually fat, regression.

 The Consumer Sentiment index is not highly seasonal but many of the potential predictors are seasonal so we first deseasonalize the data by using the R command stl.
 We then detrend the predictors by regressing each predictor on a simple time trend.
-A visual inspection of the predictors indicated that these techniques were sufficient to "whiten" the data.
+A visual inspection of the time series of the predictors indicated that these techniques were sufficient to "whiten" the data.

 We then applied the BSTS estimation procedure described earlier.
-Figure 1 shows the inclusion probability for the top k predictors.
+Figure 1 shows the inclusion probability for the top 5 predictors.
 A white bar indicates that the predictor has a positive relationship with consumer sentiment and a black bar indicates a negative relationship.
 The size of the bar measures the proportion of the estimated models in which that predictor was present.

 The top predictor is Financial Planning which is included in almost all of the models explored.
-The top queries in this category in the US can be found on the Google Search Insights web page.
+The top queries in this category in the US can be found on the Google Trends web page.
 They are schwab, 401k, charles schwab, ira, smith barney, fidelity 401k, john hancock, 403b, 401k withdrawl, and roth ira.